 While you won't pay an annual fee, and you don't have to worry about over the limit fees, there are some other costs associated with this card.
 The APR is 24.00% variable.
 There is a 3% fee on foreign transactions.

-The main benefit of the Barclays Rewards MasterCard is the generous bonus points on everyday purchases like groceries, gas, and utilities.
+The main benefit of the Barclays Rewards MasterCard is the generous bonus cash back rewards on everyday purchases like groceries, gas, and utilities.
 This means that you don't have to worry about signing up for different categories each quarter.
 The types of purchases that garner you bonus points also make it easy to incorporate your credit card spending into your regular budget.
 Since you buy gas and groceries on a regular basis, this card rewards you for common purchases, rather than requiring you to go out of your way for entertainment and restaurants to get more points.

 Additionally, the ease of redeeming rewards, and the fact that there are no blackouts and no limits, makes this program straightforward and easy to deal with.